isaachcamp/msc-labbooks/preliminary_research/week3.md

 - those with timescales between 10-30 days, in the SH these tend to be zonally orientated.
 - those with timescales less than 10 days, prominant over midlatitude oceans.

+Propagation to the mid-latitudes as a result of anomalous tropical convection:
+Upper-tropospheric divergence stemming from anomlous tropical convection does not directly contribute to the mid-latitude teleconnection through Rossby wave propagation, partly due to the easterly mean flow at these latitudes.
+However, Rasmusson and Mo (1993) find Rossby wave sources are most prominent poleward of 15° {cite}`rasmusson_linkages_1993`.
+They propose enhanced Hadley circulation as a result of the anomalous divergence in the tropics creates a upper-level convergence in the sub-tropics, which acts as the Rossby wave source, a mechanism which is supported by model studies {cite}`held_barotropic_1987`.

 #### Variability and Effects of Storm Tracks